 In the practical sense, I am interested in "pulling" technology through the physical project situated in a real world context.
 I use the prototype as a stimulant for design discourse, a conductor for technological developments, and an exemplar for commercial enterprise.
 These prototypes range in scale from the artifact to the edifice; from a pair of benches installed on the National Mall in Washington D.C. to a bamboo space-framed outdoor classroom in the Dominican Republic.
 I am also interested in material science research and have been investigating the effects of carbon sequestration on the structural strength of concrete.
 Finally, I have been creating a body of sculptural works in wood as a form of public outreach regarding various local environmental issues.

 I am interested in the idea of "Nature inside" both in a theoretical sense and in a practical sense.
-In the theoretical domain, he is interested in those aspects of material culture of the built environment that express a society's set of values as they pertain to the natural world, especially regarding environmental ethics and aesthetics.
-I am currently working on a book "Opus Natura: A global history of thought about nature and the built environment".
+In the theoretical domain, I am interested in those aspects of material culture of the built environment that express a society's set of values as they pertain to the natural world, especially regarding environmental ethics and aesthetics.
+I am currently working on a couple of book projects that explore these ideas: "Opus Natura: A global history of thought about nature and the built environment" and "The Art of Discovery: Contemporary Root Woodworking in China".

 In the practical domain, I use the physical project to "pull" technology in a real world context to produce meaningful works.
 The project prototype is used as a stimulant for design discourse, a conductor for technological developments, and an exemplar for commercial enterprise.
 Specifically, I have been producing a body of studio furniture works designed to heighten awareness of various environmental issues.
 Much of this work is featured in public spaces such as the Naitonal Mall in Washington D.C. or in Cornell University buildings.
 However, most recently, I have turned to sculpture as a medium for expression of these ideas.
 My "Arbortecture" works are exploring the intimate relations between people, trees, and buildings.
 They have been exhibited at many galleries and museums throughout the Northeast, including the Johnson Museum at Cornell and the Sculpture Center in Cleveland.
-Additionally, a number of pieces have been commissioned for public art on Cornell campus.
+Additionally, a number of pieces have been commissioned for public art, including Cornell campus and the Stone Wuarry Hill Art Park in Cazenovia.

 Concurrently, in more technical forms of research, I am working on two separate initiatives.
 The first is developing a new wood-based structural system called "Triakonta", designed for disassembly and carbon-sequestration.
 A quarter-scale version has been prototyped for furniture production, featured in an international exhibition on seating for the 21st century.
 A full scale, bamboo-based version was used to create an outdoor classroom in 2015 and is currently being field tested in Punta Cana in the Dominican Republic.
 Finally, the Triakonta system is being used to construct community buildings to assist in the earthquake recovery program for the Phukri Ridge in Nepal.